Manic Street Preachers: "Motown Junk" to The Holy Bible (1991–1994)

-The title "The Holy Bible" was chosen by Edwards to reflect an idea, according to Bradfield, that "everything on there has to be perfection".
+The title of The Holy Bible was chosen by Edwards to reflect an idea, according to Bradfield, that "everything on there has to be perfection".
 Interviewed at the end of 1994, Edwards said: "The way religions choose to speak their truth to the public has always been to beat them down [...]
 I think that if a Holy Bible is true, it should be about the way the world is and that's what I think my lyrics are about.
 [The album] doesn't pretend things don't exist".

-Ben Patashnik of Drowned in Sound later said that the album in the time of its release "didn't sell very well, but its impact was felt keenly by anyone who'd ever come into contact with the Manics", and that it is now a "masterpiece [...] the sound of one man in a close-knit group of friends slowly disintegrating and using his own anguish to create some of the most brilliant art to be released on a large scale as music in years [...]
-It's not a suicide note; it's a warning."
+Although its initial sales were poor, The Holy Bible eventually sold over 600,000 copies worldwide.

-In support of the album the band appeared on Top of the Pops, performing its first single, "Faster", which reached No. 16.
-The performance was extremely controversial at the time, as the band were all dressed in army regalia.
-Bradfield wore a "terrorist-style" balaclava.
-At the time, the band was told by the BBC that they had received the most complaints ever.
-The album eventually has sold over 600,000 copies worldwide and is frequently listed among the greatest records ever recorded.
+The band changed their visual aesthetic during this period, away from androgynous glam and towards an army/military look.
+A now infamous appearance on Top of the Pops in June 1994, where the band performed "Faster", the first single from The Holy Bible, featured Bradfield wearing a "terrorist-style" balaclava.
+The band were told by the BBC that the performance had received the most complaints in the BBC's history to that point.

-In April and May 1994 the band first performed songs from The Holy Bible at concerts in Thailand and Portugal and at a benefit concert for the Anti-Nazi League at Brockwell Park, London.
-In June, they played the Glastonbury Festival.
-In July and August, without Richey Edwards, they played T in the Park in Scotland, the Alte Wartesaal in Cologne, the Parkpop Festival in The Hague and the Reading Festival.
-During September, October and December there was a headline tour of the UK and Ireland and two tours in mainland Europe with Suede and Therapy?.
+With Edwards out of hospital, the band spent late 1994 on a headline tour of the UK and Ireland and two tours in mainland Europe with Suede and Therapy?.
 In December, three nights at the London Astoria ended with the band smashing up their equipment and the venue's lighting rig, causing £26,000 worth of damage.